hoetaek/reflective-conversational-journal/README.md

-# 🌟 Reflective Journal Companion
+# 🌟 Reflective Conversational Journal

 ## About The Project